Jaimeloeuf/simpler-fetch/sample/webapp-ts/README.md

 The webapp demonstrates how to use the `oof` class with TS specific features.
 You can still use this library without TS, by simply ignoring all the TS annotations.

+This requires the browser to support the modern fetch API.

 ## Running the webapp
 1. Make sure the [API server](../server/) is already up and running